Cottonwoodz Genn Greymane

 Fay at Wolven Hounds

-Expected: Fall 2025
+Expected: Summer 2025

 Puppies from this litter will be Embarked prior to going to their new homes.
 We expect the litter to average 45% Gray Wolf.
 All of the puppies will be 50% Borzoi, since Fay is a purebred Borzoi.
 The remainder will be a mixture of German Shepherd Dog and Alaskan Malamute, from Genn’s side.
 This litter will be whelped and raised inside our home.
 Puppies will nurse naturally, with mama Fay, but will receive intensive hands-on handling and socialization daily.
 We use Puppy Culture as the foundation of our puppy raising, socialization, and introductory training process.
 Puppy Culture includes Early Neurological Stimulation, age-appropriate activities and brain games for each stage of development, and a strong focus on building positive associations with each puppy’s interactions with new people, places, and objects.